 We could challenge these statements but we may well face a lot of backlash with statements like “sure that’s fine for everyone else but I’m really busy.”
 Instead, we can offer an easy answer or alternative path.

-We can acknowledge they care about getting in shape but are busy and so offer a simple plan that will work with their busy schedule.
+By the inclusion of cognitive dissonance in marketing, we can acknowledge they care about getting in shape but are busy and so offer a simple plan that will work with their busy schedule.
 This doesn’t push against their cognitive dissonance but instead works with it and helps to resolve their conflict.

 You can use cognitive stress to your advantage